ztao165/daily-commit-summarizer/README_en.md

 * REPO → Your GitHub repository name.
 * REPO_CLONE_TOKEN → GitHub Personal Access Token with read access to the target repository (needed for checkout).

-> Tip: The script runs via `npx --yes tsx`, so you can drop `npm install` from the workflow to avoid legacy dependency build failures in the target repository.
+> Tip: The script runs via `npx --yes tsx`, so you can drop `npm install` from the workflow to avoid legacy dependency build failures.
+Make sure the `working-directory` matches the `path` used in the “Checkout target repository” step (`target-repo` in the example).

 <br/>